BigDataBiology/SemiBin/docs/faq.md

    formatted file and is likely to produce nonsensical results if a different format is provided.

-The approach one is more complex but can make sense as part of a larger pipeline where taxonomic annotation of contigs is performed for multiple reasons (not only for the benefit of SemiBin).
+The second approach is more complex but can make sense as part of a larger pipeline where taxonomic annotation of contigs is performed for multiple reasons (not only for the benefit of SemiBin).